Priya-16-prog/bajaj_ml_ps/README.md

 ### 2. Information Extraction

-We utilize **Azure OpenAI GPT-4 Vision** (or OpenAI GPT-4 Vision) to interpret the layout of the invoice.
+We utilize **Azure OpenAI GPT-4.1 Vision** to interpret the layout of the invoice.
 The model is prompted to:

 - Identify the main table structure.
 - Distinguish between individual line items and summary rows (Sub-total, GST, Grand Total) to prevent double counting.